In-Data-We-Trust/In-Data-We-Trust.github.io/_pages/Simplifying-a-lending-workflow.md

 Unable to triage the applications and enquiries, teams were becoming reactive rather than proactive.

-Aware of the risk to the SLA (standard level agreement) in speed of turning around mortgage applications, and with it the bank’s hard-earned reputation for excellent customer service, something needed to be done.
+Aware of the risk to the SLA (service level agreement) in speed of turning around mortgage applications, and with it the bank’s hard-earned reputation for excellent customer service, something needed to be done.
 It was time to get Pratik back.

 ## Why Pratik?